The best Irish chocolate? Irish living elsewhere will be dreaming of these bars, brands and hot chocolate beverages this Easter.

 The Chocolate Garden of Ireland

 The Chocolate Garden of Ireland location has a boutique café, play area, visitor experience, and even workshops to learn the ins and outs of chocolate making.
 They even ship worldwide to fuel your chocolate needs.
-There are endless options of their award-winning Chocolates and Premium Ice Cream.
+There are endless options for their award-winning Chocolates and Premium Ice Cream.

 Chocolate is glorious in all its forms but we should definitely invest more of our money into our Irish brands of chocolate because I mean, just look at them.